-By Madeline Klein on February 1, 2019 in insurance basics
+By Erin Thompson on February 1, 2019 in insurance basics

 You probably know this by now, but for our newcomers out there, an auto insurance score is a number many insurance providers use to determine your car insurance rate.
 It looks at your financial history and how responsible you are as a way to help predict how likely it is you’ll have a claim.